 Alternatively, the general contractor could tender the claim to the general liability insurer for the subcontractor.

 In some instances, it may be necessary to submit the claim to the contractor’s own general liability insurer.
-It’s always wise to make your Fort Lauderdale construction law attorney aware of any pending claims against your contracting business.
+It’s always wise to make your Fort Lauderdale construction law attorneys aware of any pending claims against your contracting business.